90-year-old endangered turtle becomes a new dad at Houston Zoo

-HOUSTON (KIAH) — Apparently, turtles can become fathers well into old age.
+Apparently, turtles can become fathers well into old age.
 That’s what happened recently with a 90-year-old radiated tortoise at the Houston Zoo.
+KTLA’s sister station KIAH reports.

 Mr. Pickles has become the father of three hatchlings after a surprise egg-laying.
 A zoo resident for 36 years, Mr. Pickles is the oldest animal there and the newest dad.